ranjanmp/django-channels2-notifications/readme.md

 ```

 In this project, when the user logs in, a group is created in with the group name as the user's primary key.
 The notifications are sent to the respective group.
+The notifications are sent to the respective group of which the user is part of.

 ## Contributing